valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/behaviour_utils.md

 - `transaction`: transaction data
 - `use_flashbots`: whether to use flashbots for the transaction or not
 - `target_block_numbers`: the target block numbers in case we are using flashbots
+- `raise_on_failed_simulation`: whether to raise an exception if the transaction fails the simulation or not
+- `chain_name`: the chain name to use for the ledger call

 **Returns**: